MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 - Automate your application and infrastructure deployments to ensure a predictable standard.
 Plan for automation by developing deployment standards, training your team on the tools that you'll use, and implementing the necessary infrastructure.
 - Automatically validate compliance requirements against your workload.
 Identify the validation mechanism and plan for the required systems to be in place, for example, orchestration servers.
 - Use automatic scaling throughout your infrastructure to help you achieve your reliability and performance requirements.
-You should allocate IP address space and subnets in your workload to account for the systems that are brought online during scaling operations, in addition to planning for redundancy and natural growth.
+You should allocate IP address space and subnets in your workload to account for new systems during scaling operations, in addition to planning for redundancy and natural growth.

-### On-going workload improvements
+### Continuous workload improvements

 Once your workload is running in the cloud, it's important to view it through the lens of continuous improvement.
-New tools will become available to help automate functions of your workload, you should evaluate and adopt those that can replace functions that you have in place or bolster existing automation.
-Likewise, over time the workload will evolve: New functionality will be added or you might find that using different infrastructure components will benefit you in a significant way.
+New tools might become available to help automate workload functions, you should evaluate and adopt tools that can replace functions or bolster existing automation.

 Observe your workload in action to identify areas where automation can be improved.
-Analyze usage patterns and customer behavior related to your workload and look for ways that existing automation can be enhanced or new automation can help your customer experience.
-For example, you might have automated scaling enabled to scale out your compute nodes when a load threshold is exceeded.
-If that load increase is short-lived, you might want to integrate scale-in automation to decrease the number of compute nodes in use when the load drops below the threshold for a certain number of minutes.
+Analyze usage patterns and customer behavior related to your workload.
+Look for ways that existing automation can be enhanced or new automation can be introduced to help your customer experience.
+For example, you have automated scaling enabled, but the load increase is short-lived, so you integrate scale-in automation to decrease the number of compute nodes in use when the load drops below the threshold for a certain number of minutes.

 The following sections of this guide offer recommendations on specific areas of automation that can help you in your workload design and implementation.